cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 The nonce MAY be public or predictable.
 It can be a counter, the output of a permutation, or a generator with a long period.

-With AEGIS-128L, random nonces can safely encrypt up to 2<sup>48</sup> messages using the same key with negligible collision probability.
+With AEGIS-128L, random nonces can safely encrypt up to 2<sup>48</sup> messages using the same key with negligible (~ 2<sup>-33</sup>, to align with NIST guidelines) collision probability.

 With AEGIS-256, random nonces can be used with no practical limits.